temporalio/documentation/docs/tctl-next/modifiers.md

 Specify the maximum length for each attribute field.
 The default value is 500.

-Alias: `--maxl`

-## --memo-file

-Pass information for a memo from a JSON file.
-For multiple JSON objects, concatenate them and use spaces or newline characters as separators.
-The order must match the order of keys in `--memo-key`.

-## --memo-key

-Pass a key for a memo.
-For multiple keys, concatenate them and use spaces as separators.

 ## --memo

-Pass a memo.
+Pass a memo in a format key=value

 A memo is information in JSON format that can be shown when the Workflow is listed.
-For multiple memos, concatenate them and use spaces as separators.
+For multiple memos, pass each in a separate `--memo`

-The order must match the order of keys in `--memo-key`.
+## --memo-file

+Pass a memo from a file, where each line follows the format key=value.
+Use valid JSON formats for value

 ## --name

 Specify the name of a [Signal](/workflows#signal).

-Alias: `-n`

-## --namespace-data

-Specify data for a [Namespace](/namespaces#) in the form of key-value pairs (such as `k1:v1,k2:v2,k3:v3`).

-Alias `--nd`

 ## --namespace

 Specify a Namespace hosted on Temporal Cloud.
 If not specified, the value of the environment variable $TEMPORAL_CLOUD_NAMESPACE is used.

-Alias: `-n`

 ## --no-pager

 Disables the interactive pager.

-Alias: `-P`

 ## --non-deterministic